A Gumbel-based Rating Prediction Framework for Imbalanced Recommendation: Experiments

-It can be observed that the comparison baselines of our experiments include several commonly-utilized rating prediction methods.
-In our framework GRP, these baselines are used to extract the interactive feature of the input data (i.e., the gray rectangle in Figure~\ref{fig:overview}).

-\paragraph{Experimental Setup} We set all the parameters in the baseline methods the same as mentioned in their original papers.
-The dropout rate and learning rate are fine-tuned for all baselines to achieve the best performance.
-All the models utilize 300-D word embedding trained on Wikipedia using GloVe~\footnote{https://nlp.stanford.edu/projects/glove/}.
-The gradient-based optimizer Adam~\cite{b56} is utilized to update the trainable parameters.
-We set GRP with a learning rate among $[0.005,0.007,0.09]$.
-In practice, we found that using the dropout method~\cite{b57} may lead to extremely unstable training process, thus the dropout rate is set to $0$.
-Moreover, the learning rate is decayed by $60\%$ every epoch, and the batch size is set to $32$.
-We train all the models for a maximum of $10$ epochs and report the best result on the corresponding test set.
-For the preprocessing part for reviews, we keep the maximum length of a single review text and the maximum number of history reviews to cover $85\%$ of the total review text length and the total number of history reviews, respectively.
-While the final weights $\mathbf{o}$ can include the rating statistics of both users and items as $\mathbf{o} = \xi\mathbf{o_u}+\phi\mathbf{o_i}$, we found that the historical ratings of items do not improve performance and the weights of users' statistics have little effect on all eight datasets, so we set $\xi$ to $1$ and $\phi$ to $0$. \paragraph{Evaluation Metric}In our comparison experiments, including the overall performance of all the methods, the ablation study, the prediction performance on rare data, and the further analysis, we use the Mean Absolute Error (MAE) as the evaluation metric:
+We set all the parameters in the baseline methods the same as mentioned in their original papers.
+All the models utilize 300-D word embedding trained on Wikipedia by using GloVe~\cite{pennington2014glove} and Adam~\cite{diederik2016adam} optimizer updates the trainable parameters.
+We set GVN and the baselines with a learning rate among $[0.005,0.01,0.03]$, the learning rate to decay by $60\%$ every epoch, and the batch size as $64$.
+We train all the models for a maximum of $30$ epochs and report the result on the corresponding test set when the validation set achieves the best result.
+For the baselines not for imbalanced ratings, we apply conventional ways to re-weight unbalanced ratings.
+Our experiment repeats five times, and all records are statistically significant at 0.05 level by t-test~\cite{joan1987Statistical}.

-where $m$ denotes the number of the user-item pairs in the instance set $\Omega$, $M$ denotes the performance of the model on $\Omega$.
-In this paper, we use MAE (also used in related work~\cite{b58}) to evaluate the predicting results of the rare data, the reason is that the MAE is more robust and won't be easily influenced by a few exceptional results.
+\paragraph{Evaluation Metrics} Error- and ranking-based metrics are two common evaluations in Recommender System~\cite{chen2018neural, zhao2020improving}.
+We evaluate our model by both metrics to prove the generality of GVN.
+In error-based metrics, we use Mean Absolute Error to evaluate the predicting results of the rare data.
+The MAE is robust for imbalanced data because the measurement is robust to outliers~\cite{liu2019daml}.
+In ranking-based metrics, we employ F1 score, Hit Ratio (HR)~\cite{chen2018neural}, Normalized Discounted Cumulative Gain and (NDCG)~\cite{jarvelin2020cumulated} to evaluate the items recommendation list. $HR@k$ measures the proportion of cases that the desired item is among the top-k items in all test cases. $NDCG@k$ is a position-aware metric which assigns larger weights on higher ranks.
+Following the previous work \cite{kang2018attentive}, for each test user, GVN predicts the score of each negative item and positive item in the test set and gives a recommendation list according to ranking.